favorov/best-friends/R/best.friends/README.md

 0.99.0 - we changed the terminology to elements+communities, added the friends test, prepared a vignette.
 0.99.1 - devtools::check passed with one note.
 0.99.3 - devtools::check passed with no notes or errors.
 0.99.4 - the vingnette is fixed and improved.
-0.99.5 - trigger re-check, the maiilist error fixed.
+0.99.5 - trigger re-check, the mail list error fixed.
 0.99.6 - Documentation updated; non-diagonal options added.
+0.99.61 - Changing rank normalisation scheme.